 Katmai National Park

 Katmai National Park and Preserve covers over 7,000 square miles of wilderness.
-The area was originally established as Katmai National Monument to preserve the Valley of Ten Thousand Smokes, a massive forty square mile pryoclastic ash flow created by the spectacular eruption of Novarupta Volcano in 1912.
-The National Park, named for Mount Katmai, was officially created in 1980.
+The area was originally established as Katmai National Monument to preserve the Valley of Ten Thousand Smokes, a massive 40-square-mile pyroclastic ash flow created by the spectacular eruption of the Novarupta volcano in 1912.
+It was the largest eruption of the 20th century.
+The national park, named for Mount Katmai, was officially created in 1980.

-Other activities offered in Katmai National Park include hiking, backpacking, camping, kayaking and world-class sport fishing.
-Please visit the National Park website for Katmai National Park for more information.
+Brooks Falls is quite busy in the summer, but the rest of Katmai National Park affords visitors pure wilderness solitude.
+Other activities include backcountry hiking and camping, kayaking, and world-class sport fishing.
+Please visit the Katmai National Park website for more information.